vishalsachdev/eventbrite-mcp/docs/SETUP.md

 - npm or yarn
 - Eventbrite API key or OAuth credentials
 - Claude Desktop or other MCP client
+- Web browser (for using the events viewer)

 ## Installation